 The University requires all registered students to carry adequate health insurance to cover, among other costs, hospitalization and outpatient diagnostic and surgical procedures.
-Additionally, if the student resides in Chicago during the academic year, the insurance must cover medical care provided in the Chicago area for both emergency and non-emergency medical situations.
-In keeping with this requirement, each year all insurance eligible students are automatically enrolled in the Basic coverage of the University Student Health Insurance Plan (U-SHIP).
-Students may upgrade to the Prescription Advantage coverage as well as add dependents before the enrollment/waiver deadline.
-Students wishing to waive out of U-SHIP coverage must provide proof of alternate comparable coverage before the enrollment/waiver deadline.
-Students who do not waive the insurance by the deadline will remain enrolled in the U-SHIP Basic coverage and are responsible for the annual premium.
-Detailed information about the U-SHIP plan can be found at: http://studenthealth.uchicago.edu/studentinsurance/
+Additionally, if the student resides in Chicago during the academic year, the insurance must cover medical care provided in the Chicago area for both emergency and routine, non-emergency medical situations.
+In keeping with this requirement, each year all insurance eligible students are automatically enrolled in the University Student Health Insurance Plan (U-SHIP).
+Students wishing to waive out of U-SHIP coverage must affirm possession of alternate comparable coverage before the enrollment/waiver deadline.
+Students who do not waive the insurance by the deadline will remain enrolled in U-SHIP and are responsible for the annual premium.
+Detailed information about the U-SHIP plan can be found at:http://studenthealth.uchicago.edu/page/student-health-insurance-0